Read transcript +

 3. LEVERAGE FACEBOOK GROUPS

-Before going live, start interacting with others in the groups.
+Before going live, start interacting with others in groups.
 Build your reputation in your niche and build relationships, THEN reach out to the group owner and offer to go live together in the group once you have established the know/like/trust factor.
 And don’t forget to check the group’s guidelines, they often have rules about promotion.

 4. MAKE A FACEBOOK EVENT PAGE